wp-plugins/easy-facebook-likebox/README.txt

 == Description ==

-Use the easy facebook like box widget to attrackt people to like your facebook fan page from your own website.
-Easily embed facebook like box in WordPress using widget or shortcode.
+Use easy facebook like box widget to attrackt people to like your facebook fan page from your own website.
+Easily embed facebook like box in WordPress website/blog using widget or shortcode.
 You can generate facebook like box shortcode via like box widget.
 When you save settings in facbook like box widget a shortcode will be generated automatically to use in posts or pages.
 Easy facebook like box is completely customizable with lots of optional settings.
 Easy facebook like box is also responsive at the same time.

 View our online demo of the Easy Facebook Like Box widget and shortcode [here](http://jwebsol.com/easy-facebook-like-box-plugin-demo/ "See this plugin in action").

-Features:

-1. Responsive
-1. Generate shortcode using widget form
-1. Likebox in PopUp (Modal window) is coming soon...

 You can use easy facebook like box in number of ways: